The Anna Karenina Fix: Life Lessons from Russian Literature

 Normally, the monthly Triangle review involves a best-seller, hopefully with fairly wide appeal.
 But this one is unashamedly for the handful of AFL tragics, of whom I am proudly one.
 Detailed conversations, descriptions, explanations covering one season for the Tigers – the Premiership year of 2017.
 How could it warrant a book of 500 pages?
 Easily!

-Sixty years of following Aussie Rules and I had no idea of the … Read more »
+Sixty years of following Aussie Rules and I had no idea … Read more »

 New Power: How power works in our hyperconnected world – and how to make it work for you.